As you're exploring how to start a pool cleaning business, it can seem intimidating with all of the endless information.

 If you’re an LLC with an S Corp, then you (the owner) will be paid a salary.
-As a result, your salary will get taxed for social security and Medicaid, as opposed to your company’s total profit getting taxed.
+As a result, your salary will get taxed for social security and Medicaid (as opposed to your company’s total profit getting taxed).

 While, you might not plan on hiring employees right now, this process is pretty simple, so it might be a good idea to get it out of the way now.

-This way, when you’re in need for new employees, you can hire them more quickly since everything will already be processed.
+In turn, when you’re in need for new employees, you can hire them more quickly since everything will already be processed.